haquem1/node-social-login/README.md

 <code>npm install</code>

-<h3>Configue social login in .env file, use the .sample-env file as a guide</h3>
+Configure social login in .env file, use the .sample-env file as a guide